 But–that is sin and not us.
 We are separate.

 Now that I’ve established what sin is, let’s break down our human, three-part makeup.
+We are a spirit, we have a soul, and we live in a body.
 Understanding this changed everything for me!
-We are:

 As you can see, we don’t have two selves.
 We have one self, a good self!
 ALL OF US IS GOOD!
 We don’t have two natures.
 We have one nature–God’s nature!
 (See 2 Peter 1:4).

 “But Matt, my Bible says I have a sinful nature.”

 That was a mistake by the publisher.
 In order to be more readable, the words sinful nature were substituted for flesh in the 1984 version of the NIV Bible.
 Since then, they’ve changed it back to flesh.
 Why?
 Because the original Greek word was sarx which means flesh.
 It doesn’t mean sinful and it doesn’t mean nature.
 It means flesh.
 So when we read our Bibles, we need to look at each instance of flesh and determine whether or not the context is our body, or sin through the body.

 The confusion of sinful nature replacing flesh has messed up a lot of people’s theology–mine included, for quite some time.
 But think about it, if Christians are naturally sinful, then what better a reason to continue sinning?
 I mean, it’s just a natural thing to do, right?
 This is why Satan wants you to believe you do have a sinful nature.

 When we understand that we aren’t naturally sinful–that we are sinless spirits with a physical body which can be influenced by a separate force called sin–we can start to walk according to who we know we are!
 We are God’s children!
 We are good people with good hearts!
 Sin is not us–it’s a parasite–something in us but not us.
 It’s something we can act out but never become, because we’ve been supernaturally reborn sinless (see 1 John 3:9).